Cisco network monitoring –

-PRTG comes with over 200 pre-configured sensors.
+PRTG comes with over 250 pre-configured sensors.
 Among these are sensors for your hardware, bandwidth, website, and server.
 Check out our sensor list page for details.
-Sensors make getting started with PRTG - or switching from other monitoring software - both easy and convenient.
+Sensors make getting started with PRTG - or switching from other monitoring software, such as Solarwinds - both easy and convenient.
 And in general, setup takes no time at all - even for complex infrastructures.
 Our Smart Setup scans your network during the installation process and configures some initial monitoring as a starting point.
 Whether you want to monitor IP addresses or your complete network - PRTG is the tool of your choice.

 FAQ: Cisco monitoring

 When do I use SNMP, Flow, or packet sniffing?
 Which filter rules can I apply?
 How should I configure my Cisco devices to provide for the smoothest possible monitoring?
 Find the answers to these and other questions in our knowledge base.
 While there, why not have a look around?